CEO, The Menninger Clinic, (retired)

 His book, Affect Dysregulation and Disorders of the Self (Norton Series on Interpersonal Neurobiology) contains writings on developmental effective neuroscience and developmental neuropsychiatry.
 Affect Regulation and the Repair of the Self (Norton Series on Interpersonal Neurobiology #2) contains chapters on neuropsychoanalysis and developmentally-oriented psychotherapy.
 The Norton Series on Interpersonal Neurobiology also publishes the Allan N. Schore Set and the Reader's Guide to Affect Regulation and Neurobiology.

-Professor of Clinical Psychiatry, University of Illinois College of Medicine
+Clinical Professor of Psychiatry, University of Illinois College of Medicine

 Founder, Center for Global Initiatives